HwWobbe/DefinitiveData-DeltaAlerts/README.md

       - Keep locally as an alternative
         - discuss this with the new RbcFg team as a separate Buisiness entity, keeping the option of the FoTrust available-
           - goodManners demands a prior talk with Dan
+            - I can talk about the next details of my plans
+              - this might collect some appeal

 - RootStart for a shared PR
   - this should likely be a file